Archange-py/Visuel/README.md

 <img src=".\Exemples_images\logo_visuel.png" alt="Visuel-4">
 </p>

-# Visuel - 4
+# Visuel

 ###
 Welcome !
-This project is intended to be used in conjunction with Numworks on a laptop, as an additional package.
-Following my dismay when I realized that the kandinsky module only offered a certain number of restricted possibilities, I told myself that I needed a package that would allow me to add a number of new drawing functions, as well as classes for visualizing RGB images, and even making animations an your laptop !
+This project is intended for use in conjunction with Kandinsky on a laptop or Numworks graphing calculator.
+It allows you to add numerous functions, mainly around new drawing functions like line or circle drawing, but also mathematical classes like vectors or points, and much more !

 ## Table of Contents
 ***